lajohnston/smslib/README.md

 ### Low level

-The modules in the root directory act as a thin layer to the Master System chips to ensure they are applicable across many projects and engines.
-They provide macros and routines to abstract many of the nuances of Master System development so you can build a more fuller-blown engine on top of them.
+The modules in the root of the `src` directory act as a thin layer to the Master System chips to ensure they are applicable across many projects and engines.
+They provide macros and routines to abstract many of the nuances of Master System development so you can build your custom engine on top of them.

 The repo does though include additional modules that provide some higher level functionality such as scroll handling that build upon these lower level libs.

 ### Priorities: Speed > Ease > Size